mrakgr/The-Spiral-Language/readme.md

 A language good enough at propagating information so as to be capable of expressing inlining guarantees is also powerful enough for expressing a lot of other things well - without any abstraction overhead.

 1) First class types.
-2) Structural reflection through pattern matching.
+2) Structural introspection through pattern matching.
 3) Interoperability between different languages (such as F# and Cuda.)
 4) First class functions.
 5) Tuples as heterogeneous lists.
-6) First class modules.
+6) First class records.
 7) First class layouts of data structures.
+8) First class keyword arguments.

 Spiral is such a language.